-On that note, you may want to discuss the necessity of vaginal exams after your water has broken with your healthcare provider.
+On that note, you may want to discuss the necessity of vaginal exams after your water has broken with your healthcare professional.
 There is no current research, but

 Still not sure whether that trickle is urine or amniotic fluid?
-When in doubt, the best practice is to contact your healthcare provider and discuss your symptoms.
-Here are three tests that can help your healthcare team determine what that wetness really is:
+When in doubt, the best practice is to contact your OB or midwife and discuss your symptoms.
+Here are three tests that can help you healthcare team determine what that wetness really is:

 - Sterile speculum exam.
-This involves the provider having the patient lie down for a while, then inserting a sterile speculum to allow the provider to examine whether there is pooling of fluids in the back of the vagina.
+This involves the medical professional having the patient lie down for a while, then inserting a sterile speculum to allow the healthcare professional to examine whether there is pooling of fluids in the back of the vagina.

 - Litmus test.
 This sometimes involves a vaginal exam.
-Your care provider inserts a small strip of litmus paper or a special swab into your vagina.
-Litmus paper changes color when it comes into contact with amniotic fluid, but not with urine.
-If your underwear or pad is wet enough, your provider might be able to use that fluid for the test without doing a vaginal exam.
+Your healthcare professional inserts a small strip of litmus paper or a special swab into your vagina.
+It changes color when it comes into contact with amniotic fluid, but not with urine.
+If your underwear or pad is wet enough, your provider might be able to use that fluid without doing a vaginal exam.

 - Ferning test.
-By examining a small sample of liquid on a slide under the microscope, your care provider can tell if the liquid is amniotic fluid or urine.
+By examining a small sample of liquid on a slide under the microscope, your healthcare professional can tell if the liquid is amniotic fluid or urine.
 Dry amniotic fluid makes a pattern that looks like a fern leaf.

 These three exams may be used in conjunction to diagnose whether your water has broken.
 Other hospitals may use proprietary tests, but they also involve getting a swab of fluid from the vagina for testing.

-Because your baby is no longer in the sterile environment provided by an intact amniotic sac, if labor doesn’t start, your provider may recommend an induction of labor.
-Based on the available
+Because your baby is no longer in the sterile environment provided by an intact amniotic sac, it’s important to give birth soon after your water breaks.

-If you have PPROM and you’re at least 34 weeks pregnant, your doctor may recommend delivery.
-Yup, that’s to avoid the chances of infection.
-If you’re not there yet (between 24 and 34 weeks), your OB may opt to stall delivery until your baby is better developed.
-They will also recommend giving you steroid injections to help your baby’s lungs mature.
+But if you’re less than 37 weeks pregnant and it’s determined to be PPROM, your healthcare professional may opt to stall delivery until your baby is better developed.
+They may also recommend giving you steroid injections to help your baby’s lungs mature.

 If you notice meconium in the fluid (remember that green-yellow color?) or if you’ve tested positive for Group B strep (GBS), call your midwife or doctor.